-The landings in Normandy demanded new sorts of hybrid tanks that were capable of fulfilling multiple engineering tasks to provide maximum support to the infantry.
+The landings in Normandy demanded new sorts of hybrid tanks that were capable of fulfilling engineer tasks in order to provide maximum support to the infantry.
 After the devastating defeat at the Dieppe-Seine-Maritime in 1942, better known as the Dieppe Raid, the Allies learned the hard way that landing on the shores of Europe was not going to be an easy task.

-All of this meant that Operation Overlord demanded a large amount of inventive ingenuity to succeed.
-The Royal Engineers, together with the 79th Armoured Division of the British Army, were given the task of overcoming all obstacles and providing equipment that would guarantee the safety and mobility of Allied troops once they were on the ground.
+All of this meant that Operation Overlord demanded a large amount of inventive ingenuity in order to succeed.
+The Royal Engineers, together with the 79th Armoured Division of the British Army were given the task of overcoming all obstacles and providing equipment that would guarantee the safety and mobility of Allied troops once they were on the ground.

 The results seemed so stunning at the time that these vehicles became commonly known as the Hobart Funnies.
 The tanks were named after the Commander of the 79th Armoured Division, Major General Percy Hobart.
 Although these tanks were labeled as “funny”, they were used extensively during the landings by the Brittish and had proven to be most effective as assault or support vehicles.
 The Hobard Funnies became the prototypes of many engineer-purpose vehicles long after the war and changed the history of naval landing warfare forever.